-In the Low and Low' Z-Modes the pickup gain setting is on the left for a single channel unit.
-Different types of Pickups response very differently in this mode in terms of their volume level so you may need to adjust the pot for your pickups.
+In the Low and Low' Z-Modes each pickup has an independent gain setting as pickups response very differently in this mode in terms of their volume level.
 Rotate the pot clockwise to increase the gain.
-The goal is to balance this setting with the Mid Z-Mode level or you might prefer to set the bridge pickup's sound level slightly high so that you can clearly hear its lows.
-The pot is adjusted with a small screw driver.
+The goal is to balance this setting with the Mid Z-Mode level or you might prefer to set the bridge pickup's sound level slightly high so that you can clearly hear it's lows.
+The pot on the left is the Bridge pickup gain.
+The pot on the right is the Neck pickup gain.
+The pots are adjusted with a small screw driver.
 If you look very closely you will see 2 small indents located on each side of the screw driver slot which you can think of as an arrow head to indicate where the pot is set.

-For High Z-Mode you have the option to change the additional capacitors which are inserted into the gold socket on the left.
+For High Z-Mode you have the option to change the additional capacitors which are inserted into the gold sockets separately for each pickup.
 For some pickups a High Z-Mode without any additional capacitance might be too bright.
 The extra capacitance would be like changing from a machine wound jazz pickup to a higher end handmade scatter wound design in this mode.
 The additional capacitance will reduce the frequency of the resonant peak.
+The cap on the left is the Bridge pickup capacitor.
+The cap on the right is for the Neck pickup capacitor.
 Most players do not change the cap adjustments but we offer an optimal set of caps if you want to experiment.